latina-in-tech/latina-in-tech.github.io/README.md

 Note: Ensure you have configured prettier (code formatting) in your IDE (see https://prettier.io/docs/en/editors).
 We use it for a common code style guide for the project and team.

+## 🛠 Python Automation Scripts

+All instructions for the helper scripts now live in `scripts/README.md`.
+Follow that guide to set up the virtual environment, configure `.env`, and learn how secrets are managed locally vs production.

 ## 👏 Contributing

 First of all, **THANK YOU** for choosing to contribute to this project!